This is the multi-page printable view of this section. Click here to print.

 Thorium 3 support

-Thorium 3 documentation is available as EPUB, different translations are available thru the Thorium documentation catalog.
+Thorium 3 documentation is available as EPUB, different translations are available through the Thorium documentation catalog.
 You can Add Documentation catalog to Thorium (OPDS link) or browse English documentation inline within the Readium web reader.

 Welcome to the Thorium Reader documentation

-• For digital books, comics, audiobooks and PDF documents, including those protected by the LCP DRM (DRM meaning Digital Rights Management) on Linux, macOS, and Windows 10.
+• For digital books, comics, audiobooks, and PDF documents, including those protected by the LCP DRM (DRM meaning Digital Rights Management) on Linux, macOS, and Windows 10.

 • Thorium is available in many languages; each update offers new ones thanks to the community.
 Thorium Reader is also being made accessible for visually impaired and dyslexic people.